Brooklyn-Style/Magic_Roll/README.md

 </details>

 ---
-**Typing Test:**
+### Typing Test:
 ![typing test](images/typing%20test.jpg)

 ## Design:
-Inspired by layouts like [Hieamtsrn](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.ojttb28dodph "Hieamtsrn") and [Hands Down Neu](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down Neu"), Magic Roll builds upon their ideas by moving all of the common consonants to one side to minimize outrolls, then uses magic to increase inrolls and avoid SFBs.
+Inspired by layouts like [Hieamtsrn](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.ojttb28dodph "Hieamtsrn") and [Hands Down Neu](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down Neu"), Magic Roll puts all of the common consonants on one side to minimize outrolls, then uses magic to increase inrolls and avoid SFBs.

 #### <ins>*Left Half:*
 As is standard for these kinds of layouts, the pinky `H` + vowels setup is used since it has an 83:1 inroll ratio.
 Rare letters then fill the rest of this side, with punctuation being placed on the inner column for low SFBs.